rogerbinns/apsw/doc/execution.rst

 Statement Cache
 ===============

-!!! fill this in

-Each connection maintains a cache mapping
-  SQL queries to a `prepared statement
+Each :class:`Connection` maintains a cache mapping SQL queries to a `prepared statement <http://www.sqlite.org/c3ref/stmt.html>`_ to avoid the overhead of `repreparing
-  <http://www.sqlite.org/c3ref/stmt.html>`_ to avoid the overhead of `repreparing <http://www.sqlite.org/c3ref/prepare.html>`_ queries that are executed mutl
+<http://www.sqlite.org/c3ref/prepare.html>`_ queries that are executed
+multiple times.
+This is a classic tradeoff using more memory to reduce CPU consumption.

+By default there are up to 100 entries in the cache.
+Once the cache is full, the least recently used item is discarded to make space for new items.

+You should pick a larger cache size if you have more than 100 unique queries that you run.
+For example if you have 101 different queries you run in order then the cache will not help.

+You can also :class:`specify zero <Connection>` which will disable the statement cache.

+If you are using :meth:`authorizers <Connection.setauthorizer>` then you should disable the statement cache.
+This is because the authorizer callback is only called while statements are being prepared.